 Ranomafana is a top travel highlight in Madagascar and is as such one of the most popular national parks.
 We explore the forest habitats on foot, going in search of the famous and fascinating creatures of Madagascar, from lazing lemurs to colourful chameleons.

 We keep travelling southwards into the wine-producing area of Ambalavao, stopping to taste some of the local wines.
-Although the climate is not ideally suited to viticulture, this is still the heart of Madagascar's traditional wine growing sector.
-Priests and monks were the fisrt to cultivate grapes in Ambalavao which also has Arabic influences which we see on a visit to the Anteimoro Paper Factory.
+(Please note that wine tasting visits may not be possible over weekends.)
+Although the climate is not ideally suited to viticulture, this is still the heart of Madagascar's traditional winegrowing sector.
+Priests and monks were the first to cultivate grapes in Ambalavao which also has Arabic influences which we see on a visit to the Anteimoro Paper Factory.

 We continue to Ihosy the capital of the Bara tribes, who are the shepherds of Zebu, and pass through the mountain chain of Andringitra, which serves as a transition between the dry south and green highlands with its famous ‘3 hillocks' and its huge ‘archbishop's cape'.